-As the Virtual Development Competence Center of Otto International, Featuring LIMITED is the group’s leading provider of customized virtual product development and sourcing services.
-Featuring LIMITED’s transition to digital solutions is a crucial part of Otto International‘s digital transformation.
+As the virtual development competence center of Otto International (OI), Featuring LIMITED provides fully customized 3D digital product development services.
+Featuring LIMITED’s transition to digital solutions is a crucial part of Otto International’s digital transformation.
 OI, a member of the Otto Group, offers solutions at every step of the sourcing process and has incorporated a wide array of third-party and in-house digital programs into its everyday operations, from virtual design, to quality inspections, to shipping.
 This drive to digitization links to the desire to conduct business in the most sustainable way possible.
 The team at Featuring is committed to innovation, focusing on the implementation of 3D design solutions from the early stages of product development through to production, minimizing sample lead time, reducing inventory waste, and fulfilling their sustainability objectives.
 From 3D footwear to apparel, Featuring LIMITED embraces the latest technology to bring their customers agility and speed through a fully digitized and customized product development process, catered to their unique needs.

 The Need for a 3D Solution

 Before 3D adoption, Featuring LIMITED worked with multiple vendors and customers throughout the sampling process, which often saw both costly and time-consuming approval processes when it came to the design and fit of each garment.
 This involved shipping physical samples back and forth between vendors and customers located across Asia and Europe before they could be finalized.
 As a result, the company saw that a significant part of the cycle was being wasted on downtime between sending out the samples and receiving feedback.
 The company was eager to overturn the traditional product development process to reduce overall costs and boost business efficiency.
 Thus, Featuring LIMITED teamed up with Browzwear in 2017 to overcome these challenges and welcome a new, digital solution the company believes to be the next natural step for the industry.